Pleiades313/cis1051_2023/preposal.md

 ## Do you have any questions of your own?

-How can we make this a better project
+Is this a good project idea and how can we make it good?